SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

       sl_status_t sl_wifi_target_wake_time_auto_selection(sl_wifi_twt_selection_t *twt_auto_request)
     ```
     Parameters of this API can be configured in *sl_wifi_twt_selection_t* structure.
+    This TWT API is recommended because it's designed for maintaining connections, improving throughput, and enhancing power performance.

     Below given are the parameter descriptions:
     - twt_enable  :  1- Setup ; 0 - teardown
     - tx_latency  :  The allowed latency, in milliseconds, within which the given Tx operation is expected to be completed.
 If 0 is configured, maximum allowed Tx latency is same as rx_latency.
 Otherwise, valid values are in the range of [200ms - 6hrs].
-    - rx_latency  :  The maximum allowed receive latency, in milliseconds, when an Rx packet is buffered at the AP.
-If rx_latency is less than <= 2 sec, session creation is not possible.
-If configured as 0, then by default 2sec is considered.
+    - rx_latency : The maximum latency, in milliseconds, for receiving buffered packets from the AP.
+The device wakes up at least once for a TWT service period within the configured rx_latency if there are any pending packets destined for the device from the AP.
+If set to 0, the default latency of 2 seconds is used.
+Valid range is between 2 seconds to 6 hours.
+Recommended range is 2 seconds to 60 seconds to avoid connection failures with AP due to longer sleep time.
-    - avg_tx_throughput  :  The expected average Tx throughput in Kbps should be between 0 and half of device average throughput.
+    - avg_tx_throughput  :  This is the expected average Tx throughput in Kbps.
+Value ranges from 0 to 10Mbps, which is half of the default [device_average_throughput](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-wi-fi/sl-wifi-twt-selection-t#device-average-throughput) (20Mbps by default).

+    For more information on parameters, refer [sl_wifi_twt_selection_t](https://docs.silabs.com/wiseconnect/3.1.4/wiseconnect-api-reference-guide-wi-fi/sl-wifi-twt-selection-t).

     Enable TWT_AUTO_CONFIG MACRO in the app.c file.